-If a Respondent makes an offer of settlement and the Nasdag Regulation Department, the Department of Enforcement or the Department of Market Regulation does not oppose it, the offer of settlement is uncontested.
-If an offer of settlement is determined to be uncontested by the Nasdaq Regulation Department, the Department of Enforcement or the Department of Market Regulation before a hearing on the merits has begun, the Nasdaq Regulation Department, the Department of Enforcement or the Department of Market Regulation shall transmit the uncontested offer of settlement and a proposed order of acceptance to the Nasdaq Review Council (or to the Office of Disciplinary Affairs, in the case of a Respondent that is an affiliate of Nasdaq within the meaning of Rules 2130 and 2160) with its recommendation.
-If an offer of settlement is determined to be uncontested by the Nasdaq Regulation Department, the Department of Enforcement or the Department of Market Regulation after a hearing on the merits has begun, the Nasdaq Regulation Department, the Department of Enforcement or the Department of Market Regulation shall transmit the offer of settlement and a proposed order of acceptance to the Hearing Panel or, if applicable, the Extended Hearing Panel for acceptance or rejection.
-If accepted by the Hearing Panel or, if applicable, Extended Hearing Panel, the offer of settlement and the order of acceptance shall be forwarded to the Nasdaq Review

-Council (or to the Office of Disciplinary Affairs, in the case of a Respondent that is an affiliate of Nasdaq within the meaning of Rules 2130 and 2160) to accept or reject.
+If a Respondent makes an offer of settlement and the Nasdaq Regulation Department or the Department of Enforcement[or the Department of Market Regulation] does not oppose it, the offer of settlement is uncontested.
+If an offer of settlement is determined to be uncontested by the Nasdaq Regulation Department or the Department of Enforcement or the Department of Market Regulation] before a hearing on the merits has begun, the Nasdaq Regulation Department or the Department of Enforcement or the Department of Market Regulation] shall transmit the uncontested offer of settlement and a proposed order of acceptance to the Nasdaq Review Council (or to the Office of Disciplinary Affairs, in the case of a Respondent that is an affiliate of Nasdag within the meaning of Rule 2160) with its recommendation.
+If an offer of settlement is determined to be uncontested by the Nasdaq Regulation Department or the Department of Enforcement[or the Department of Market Regulation after a hearing on the merits has begun, the Nasdaq Regulation Department or the Department of Enforcement[or the Department of Market Regulation] shall transmit the offer of settlement and a proposed order of acceptance to the Hearing Panel or, if applicable, the Extended Hearing Panel for acceptance or rejection.
+If accepted by the Hearing Panel or, if applicable, Extended Hearing Panel, the offer of settlement and the order of acceptance shall be forwarded to the Nasdaq Review Council (or to the Office of Disciplinary Affairs, in the case of a Respondent that is an affiliate of Nasdaq within the meaning of Rule 2160) to accept or reject.

-- (1) A proposed order of acceptance shall make findings of fact, including a statement of the rule, regulation, or statutory provision violated, and impose sanctions (including, if applicable, a permanent cease and desist order) consistent with the terms of the offer of settlement. - (2) Before an offer of settlement and an order of acceptance shall become effective, they shall be submitted to and accepted by the Nasdaq Review Council or the Office of Disciplinary Affairs.
-The Office of Disciplinary Affairs may accept such offer of settlement and order of acceptance or refer them to the Exchange Review Council.
+- (1) No change. - (2) Before an offer of settlement and an order of acceptance shall become effective, they shall be submitted to and accepted by the Nasdaq Review Council or the Office of Disciplinary Affairs.
+The Office of Disciplinary Affairs may accept such offer of settlement and order of acceptance or refer them to the Nasdaq Review Council.
 The Review Subcommittee may accept or reject such offer of settlement and order of acceptance or refer them to the Nasdaq Review Council for acceptance or rejection by the Nasdaq Review Council.
-In the case of a Respondent that is an affiliate of Nasdaq within the meaning of Rules 2130 and 21[4]60, the offer of settlement and order of acceptance shall be accepted or rejected by the Office of Disciplinary Affairs and shall not be referred to the Nasdaq Review Council. - (3) If the offer of settlement and order of acceptance are accepted by the Nasdaq Review Council, the Review Subcommittee, or the Office of Disciplinary Affairs, they shall become final and the Director of the Office of Disciplinary Affairs shall issue the order and notify the Office of Hearing Officers.
-The Nasdaq Regulation Department, the Department of Enforcement or the Department of Market Regulation shall provide a copy of an issued order of acceptance to each Nasdaq member with which a Respondent is associated.
+In the case of a Respondent that is an affiliate of Nasdaq within the meaning of Rule 21[4]60, the offer of settlement and order of acceptance shall be accepted or rejected by the Office of Disciplinary Affairs and shall not be referred to the Nasdaq Review Council. - (3) If the offer of settlement and order of acceptance are accepted by the Nasdaq Review Council, the Review Subcommittee, or the Office of Disciplinary Affairs, they shall become final and the Director of the Office of Disciplinary Affairs shall issue the order and notify the Office of Hearing Officers.
+The Nasdaq Regulation Department or the Department of Enforcement[or the Department of Market Regulation] shall provide a copy of an issued order of acceptance to each Nasdaq member with which a Respondent is associated.